thomasgauvin/How-to-setup-an-Azure-Immersive-Reader-resource-and-configure-Azure-Active-Directory-authentication/README.md

 ## Prerequisites

-* An Azure account with the necessary permissions
+* An Azure account with the necessary permissions as documented here https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal
 * A resource group in which you will create the resources

 ## Getting Started